alphaJohnny/thinking-in-management/manuscript/_to_be_organized.md

 # Back to normal

 But having the same Grit that defines any great programmer and every great scientist, I was no stranger to failure.
 My code like almost everyone else's didn't work, didn't work, didn't work - till it eventually did work.
 This has happneed to me millions of times.
+In fact this was an everyday thing for me at work.
+Then why was I getting so caught into it?
+Why not logically work through it?

+>the primary reason for frustration is repeated failure without an understanding of why it's happening and how to fix it.

+Well, I didn't understand it back then.
+I was too depressed to let my mind work.
+I had overburdened it with useless, counterproductive emotions and it had come to a grinding halt.
+Later, as I recovered I realized that the primary reason for frustration is repeated failure without an understanding of why it's happening and how to fix it.

 # Blockchain, transparency, open governance